Boston Whaler: History

 In 1958, boats made by the Fisher-Pierce manufacturing company were first marketed and sold under the brand name Boston Whaler.
 The boat was very stable and had great carrying capacity.
 These two features, along with great performance and rough weather handling made it very desirable.
 Also since the Whaler was so light in weight compared to the other boats at the time, it could be propelled by lower horsepower engines.
 Thru the late 1980s, the classic 13 ft 4 in Whaler, and the 16 ft 7 in Montauk were the most popular models in terms of sales.
 Gradually though the company moved away from these designs to a more conventional deep-vee hull, and after 1996 no more of the classic tri-hull boats were manufactured.

 In 1969 the Boston Whaler boat operation of Fisher-Pierce was sold to the CML Group, whose portfolio would eventually include brands such as NordicTrack and The Nature Company.
 In 1989, amidst financial problems, the CML Group sold Boston Whaler to the Reebok Corporation, where, despite several advertising campaigns and new hull designs, it did relatively poorly, and was sold to Meridian Sports in 1994.
 Two years later in 1996 Brunswick Corporation purchased Boston Whaler for $27.4 million in cash and debt.

 Users

-While Boston Whalers are primarily seen as recreational boats, Brunswick Boats maintains a commercial division that sells Boston Whalers to coast guard and naval units worldwide.
+Although Boston Whalers are primarily seen as recreational boats, Brunswick Boats maintains a commercial division that sells Boston Whalers to coast guard and naval units worldwide.
 Boston Whalers were used in the Vietnam War by both the Navy SEALs and the United States Coast Guard in rescue and river patrol missions.